 7. You don't have to coupon to save.

 In fact, Aldi doesn't even accept manufacturer's coupons.
 It's not as crazy as it sounds: Most of their products are exclusive and already offered at deeply discounted prices.
 Once in a while, they do have regional promotions and coupons for an event (like a store opening), so be on the lookout for those.

 8. You can get more than just groceries there.

 Just like your mainstream supermarket, Aldi carries a random assortment of non-food items.
-I went this weekend and my local store was selling desk chairs, Halloween decorations, and a laminator.
+One weekend, my local store was selling desk chairs and laminators.
 And I know someone who once got a giant computer monitor for less than $50.

 9. They advertise their sales two weeks at a time.